KhronosGroup/Vulkan-Profiles/layer/profiles.md

 ### Device configuration data from vulkan.gpuinfo.org
 A large and growing database of device capabilities is available at https://vulkan.gpuinfo.org/

-That device data can be downloaded in JSON format, compatible with the DevSim JSON schema.
+That device data can be downloaded in JSON format, compatible with the Profiles JSON schema.

 A JSON index of the available device records can be queried with https://vulkan.gpuinfo.org/api/v2/devsim/getreportlist.php